avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 * Open the CLOUD.CFG file in a text editor.
 If the contents of CLOUD.CFG do not have text like CPID and ENV, delete the file, eject the drive, reset the board and re-open the file as resetting will populate the defaults.
 * Set the CPID and Environment per your IoTConnect account settings, which can be found in Settings -> Key Vault in the IoTConnect portal.
+* The DUID and SYMMETERIC_KEY can be let empty.
 * Save the file, eject the USB drive and reset the board.
 * The device should connect to the specified IoTConnect account and publish sensor data periodically.